pavanwarade/Python_Exercises/README.md

 # Python_by_Ps
-Its all about the tasks and Projects
+Its all about the tasks and Projects.